-When you are a Teaching Assistant (TA), you are required to be registered and enrolled in at least 12 quarter units throughout your appointments.
-The 12 units required per quarter may include, among other courses, those in the 500 series (individual study or research), or the 375 course and/or 495 course.
+When you are a Teaching Assistant (TA), you are required to be registered and enrolled in at least 12 guarter units throughout your appointments.
+The 12 units required per quarter may include, among other courses, those in the 500 series (individual study or research) and/or 495 course.